OpusCapita/react-crudeditor/README.md

           ?url: <boolean>,

           /*
-           * Custom field-validator usually called at input's onBlur() event.
+           * Custom field-validator returning boolean true in case of successful validation,
-           * When the field-validator is unable even to understand field value, it throws errors array.
+           * or throwing an array of errors if validation failed.
            */
           validate(<serializable, field value>, <object, entity instance>) {
             ...
-            return {
-              value: <serializable, field value which may be different from the input argument due, ex. to trim>,
-              errors: [{
+            throw [{
-                name: <string, error id used by translation service>,
+              id: <string, error id used by translation service>,
-                message: <string, default error description in English>, ?params: [<serializable, parameter used by error message>, ...]
+              description: <string, default error description in English>, ?params: [<serializable, parameter used by error message>, ...]
-              }]
-            };
+            }, ...];
+            ...
+            return true;
           }
         }
       },